FlachyJoe/FCPDWorkbench/README.md

-See Pure-Data documentation to install them with the Deken package system or install a system package from your distribution repository (e.g. `sudo apt install pd-list-abs pd-iemlib`) or use an already populated software as [Purr-Data](http://l2ork.music.vt.edu/main/make-your-own-l2ork/software/).
+See Pure-Data documentation to install them with the Deken package system or install a system package from your distribution repository (e.g. `sudo apt install pd-list-abs pd-iemlib`) or use an already populated Pure-Data clone as [Purr-Data](http://l2ork.music.vt.edu/main/make-your-own-l2ork/software/) or [PlugData](https://plugdata.org/).

 Inverse kinematic features request [ikpy](https://github.com/Phylliade/ikpy).